 Sherwin Williams Rainwashed

-If Sherwin Williams Sea Salt is my number 1 bathroom paint color with clients, Rainwashed certainly comes in a close second.
+If Sherwin Williams Sea Salt is my number 1 bathroom wall color with clients, Rainwashed certainly comes in a close second.

-It's significantly more green than Sea Salt with a lot less gray.
-A lot of people are surprised by how bright it looks on their walls, so I would use it sparingly or cool it down with lots of white and marble as pictured above.
+It’s significantly more green than Sea Salt with a lot less gray.
+A lot of people are surprised by how bright it looks on their walls, so I would use it sparingly or cool it down with lots of white and marble as pictured above for best results.

-It's a beautiful color, though, with a real tranquil, spa-like feeling to it.
+It’s a beautiful color, though, with a really tranquil, spa-like feeling to it.

 Sherwin Williams Serious Gray